Good Scouts: Plot

-Donald Duck and his nephews Huey, Dewey, and Louie are both scouts on a scouting expedition at Yellowstone National Park, with Donald acting as the Scoutmaster.
-The ducks march along in military style singing "Polly Wolly Doodle."
-Arriving at their camp site, Donald unsuccessfully tries to teach the boys wilderness skills.
-He tries to chop down a petrified tree and pitch a tent with bad knots causing the nephews to laugh at his mistakes.
+Donald Duck and his nephews Huey, Dewey, and Louie are on a scouting expedition at Yellowstone National Park, with Donald acting as the scoutmaster and the nephews as scouts.
+The ducks march along in military style singing "Polly Wolly Doodle".
+Arriving at their camp site, Donald unsuccessfully tries to teach the nephews wilderness skills.
+He tries to chop down a petrified tree and pitch a tent with a bad knot, causing the nephews to laugh.

 Frustrated at the nephews' lack of gratitude for his efforts, Donald decides to make them sorry by pretending to have been injured, pouring ketchup over himself.
-The dutiful nephews obviously fall for this, mistaking it for blood and immediately spring into action and quickly bandage Donald from head to toe.
-Donald is then unable to see and wanders aimlessly, eventually falling into a honey jar.
+The nephews mistake it for blood and bandage Donald from head to toe.
+His eyes become bandaged, causing Donald to be unable to see.
+He wanders aimlessly, eventually falling into a honey jar, which covers him in honey.

-A large grizzly bear soon arrives having been attracted by the smell of food.
-Trying to escape the bear, Donald runs off a cliff and falls onto "Old Reliable Geyser" and gets his rear end stuck in the opening of the geyser.
-The water shoots Donald into the air, bringing him closer to the bear who is still above at the cliff's edge.
+A grizzly bear arrives and scares away the nephews before licking the honey off of Donald, who accidentally angers the bear when he smacks the bear in the face, thinking that the nephews are licking him.
+When he removes the bandage that is covering his eyes, he realizes who was licking him.
+Trying to escape the bear, Donald runs off of a cliff and gets his butt wedged in a hole.
+After he feels the ground shake, he reads a sign that reveals that the hole is the opening of "Old Reliable Geyser" which erupts at 12:00.
+When he looks at his watch, he discovers that it is 12:00.
+Water shoots Donald into the air, bringing him closer to the bear who is still above at the cliff's edge.

 The nephews try to save Donald by plugging the geyser with a long log and then with three stones, all of which prove unsuccessful.
 They finally roll a large boulder over it, but the geyser is only stopped momentarily before bursting again, with the water shooting Donald and the boulder up to the same level of the cliff, allowing the bear to jump on top of the boulder to chase Donald, with the boulder rotating under their feet, perfectly balanced on top of the continuous stream of water from the geyser.
-By nighttime, the chase is still ongoing, and the nephews, having exhausted their means of rescuing their uncle, bed down in their tent for the night, bidding him good night.
+By night, the chase is still going on, and the nephews, having exhausted their means of rescuing their uncle, bed down in their tent.